malenkiki/math/README.md

 Little library to deal with some mathematical stuff.

-Implemented or partially implemented are: Complex number, Matrix and Normal distribution.
+Implemented or partially implemented are: Complex number, Matrix, Normal distribution, Random.

 ## Matrix